golam-shovon/test/README.md

 ```
 ### HugePages

 The current setup requires HugePages support for the real-time simulator.
-This can be checked and activated (temporarily) as follows:
+But if you want keycloak sso service , do not do this.This can be checked and activated (temporarily) as follows:

 ```bash
 # Verify HugePages